Players (Canadian) Formula Atlantic Series Race

 - Chevron B29 [29-75-09?]
 (Peter Ferguson): New to Peter Ferguson (Toronto, Ontario), to be used in the Canadian Players Formula Atlantic series, entered by Ferguson Canada Racing as #76 with Samsonite sponsorship.
 The Samsonite deal was not renwed, so Ferguson did not race the car in 1976.
 He returned for the opening race of the 1977 season, at Mosport Park with Gingerbread Displays livery and finished a highly impressive sixth, but did not reappear.
 The car was sold to Colin Hine, then to Paul Swinwood, for whom Nigel Mortimer sold it to Dr Warren Eads (Rolling Valley Hills, CA).
 It next passed to collector Art Valdez (Torrance, CA), and remained in Valdez' collection for many years, until sold to a UK consortium in 2017.
 Sold to new owner early 2018.
 Sold to further owner (Kent) late 2018.

 - Chevron B27 [27-74-02] (Tom Bagley): Chevron build record says sold via Fred Opert to Freeman Racing (Yellow Springs, OH).
 However, either never delivered or bought back by Opert in 1974 and used by Jean-Pierre Jaussaud at Trois Rivieres and Richard Melville at Watkins Glen.
 Advertised by Opert in April 1975 as "ex-Jaussaud", "only two races".
 Retained by the Opert team for 1975, and used twice by Tom Bagley at Halifax and Trois Rivieres, where his car is described as "ex Jaussaud".
-Believed to be Michael Landrum's B27 at Road Atlanta in April 1976 in the IMSA series.
-Then advertised by Pierre Phillips Autoweek 31 July 76 p28 'ex Bagley'.
-Subsequently to Frank Scott (Racine, WI) for sale AW 9 Oct 1976 p27 B27 'ex Jaussaud, 8 races from new' and 31 Mar 1978 p39.
+Believed to be Michael Landrum's B27 at Road Atlanta in April 1976 in the IMSA series and at Gimli in the Players series in June.
+Advertised by Pierre Phillips in July 1976 as 'ex Bagley', then to Frank Scott (Racine, WI) who raced it at Blackhawk Farms in August and Brainerd in September, and then advertised it in October 1976 as 'ex Jaussaud, 8 races from new'.
+He advertised the car again in March 1978.
 Sold to Richard Ellingson and used in Mid West SCCA until 1980.
 Then to an autocrosser and subsequently to Paul Berg (Chippewa Falls, WI), who won the MCSCC F/Atlantic series in 1982 with the car.
 Owned by Bob Dupré (Glenview IL) 1985 and said to have been written off at Road America that year.

 - March 75B [10?]
 (Craig Hill): A white March 75B invoiced by March to Ecurie Canada.
 Based on the colour, the white #4 car of Craig Hill in the Player Canadian Formula Atlantic series in 1975, sponsored by Gabriel Special.
 Subsequent history unknown.